Loic-Ker/dtu-mlops/README.md

 > S4 :

-- MNIST : create wandb account and add it to the main project (need to do this)
+- MNIST : create wandb account and add it to the main project, web link : https://wandb.ai/loic-ker/MNIST

 - Exercises from lecture : debugging and creating profile for vae_mnist_working.py

 > S5 :

-- MNIST : adding continuous integration (in the workflow) for flake8, isort and pytest
+- MNIST : adding continuous integration (in the workflow of .github) for flake8, isort and pytest

 - Exercises from lecture : /

 > S6 :

-- MNIST : cloud setup, switch the data from google drive to a google cloud bracket, build an image on google cloud ( in the cloudbuild.yaml)
+- MNIST : cloud setup, switch the data from google drive to a google cloud bracket, build an image on google cloud (in the cloudbuild.yaml)

 - Exercises from lecture : /

 > S7 :

-- MNIST : implement a quantize model in src/models
+- MNIST : implement a quantize model in src/models/model and then compare the time of execution on the src/models/quantize_test.py.
+We have two train models.
+The results show that we obtain a similar accuracy but the training is faster.

-- Exercises from lecture : performance on the LFW dataset, implement data_parallel.py (need to do it)
+- Exercises from lecture : performance on the LFW dataset (distribute training), implement data_parallel.py (distribute data) (I have implemented here without gpu because I dont have one), implement computational complexity (quantize).

 > S8 :